Today, I’m going to share a fabulous meditation script that can help us to reduce overthinking, and in turn find relief

 Place your feet shoulder-width apart, roll your shoulders back, evenly distribute your weight across your sitting muscles, sit with a straight but relaxed spine, and slightly lower your chin to elongate your neck.

-Having good posture will a) help to reduce rumination and anxiety, and b) help you to focus for this meditation.
+Having good posture will a) help to reduce rumination and anxiety, and b) help us focus for this meditation.

 To do this, place your hands with the little finger straight.
 Let the third and fourth fingers touch the tip of the thumb.
 And curl the index finger so it touches the part of your hand just before your thumb.

 3: Close your eyes and take a few moments to relax

-Because this is a meditation for excessive thinking, we need to quieten the mind before we can start meditating.
+Because this is a meditation for excessive thinking, we need to quieten the mind just a little bit before we can start meditating.
 Otherwise, we will not be able to focus.

 To do this, close your eyes and take a few deep breaths, so you start to relax.
 You may use Square Breathing to assist you (breathe in for four, hold for four, breathe out for four, hold for four).
-This is actually one of the best meditations for overthinkers.
+This is actually an effective form of breathwork for overthinkers.

 Leah Brock says, “Square Breathing promotes relaxation and leads to clearer thoughts, helping to reset emotional peaks.”

 4: Practice mindful breathing for a minimum of 27 breaths.
 To do this, simply observe your breath moving through your body.